kiwicom/orbit/.github/contribution/icons.md

 ## Build process

 In the `svg` folder, there are source SVG files as delivered by our designers.
 The build script `config/build.js` is executed when you run `yarn build`.
 It processes, optimizes and transforms all of them into React JS components.
-This script also generates flow typing for all icons.
+This script also generates types for all icons.
 These JS files are then compiled with Babel and copied to the `lib` folder.